AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/dynamics-finance-operations-modules.md

 ### Read entity item

 This action module returns data from an entity item.
-The item is identified by its primary key fields.
+The item is identified by its Primary key fields.

 <table style="table-layout:auto">
  <col>